Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 # select the feature set of the wanted remote process data

-# select IsoAgLib::iProcDataRemote_c for remote process data which can
+# select iProcDataRemote_c for remote process data which can
 # use measure programs to request periodic measurement value update
 # and which provides setpoint management which can detect current master
 # setpoint ( setpoint which is ACKed by commanded device ) and the self